luandy64/databooze/README.md

 	lein clean
 	lein fig:min

+Then copy the `.js` file it created into `/docs/`

-Copyright © 2018 Andy Lu
+Copyright © 2020 Andy Lu